ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 ### Network Address Translation definitions

 Network Address Translation (NAT) is employed on the Management ESG for the means of allowing network traffic to traverse between one IP address space and another.
-This is typically done to conserve internet routable IPs or to conceal internal IPs from public ones for security reasons.
+This is typically done to conserve internet routable IP addresses or to conceal internal IP addresses from public ones for security reasons.
 NAT is also used to allow for Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) port redirection.
 Management traffic is always initiated from inside the Cloud Foundation and vCenter Server instance, requiring that only a source NAT (SNAT) is defined on the Management ESG.
-An individual SNAT is not created for each internal VM hosting a service that needs to egress from the instance.
+An individual SNAT isn't created for each internal VM hosting a service that needs to egress from the instance.

 Table 4.
 NSX ESG NAT configuration